Caffetaria/webaudio/lab5_blog.md

 # Automated Composition with Pitch Set Theory in Web Audio

-For this lab, I implemented an automated composition system based on **pitch set theory** using **JavaScript** and the **Web Audio API**.
+For this lab, I implemented an automated composition system based on pitch set theory using JavaScript and the Web Audio API.
 Out of the three techniques we discussed in class—Markov chain learning, cellular automata, and pitch set theory I chose pitch set theory because it offered a compelling mix of musical structure and creative freedom.
 It also felt like a good way to better understand how formal musical operations can become the basis of an actual generative tool.

-At a high level, my system begins with a user-provided **pitch class sequence**, then repeatedly transforms it using the three core operations required for this lab: **transpose**, **inverse**, and **retrograde**.
+At a high level, my system begins with a user-provided pitch class sequence, then repeatedly transforms it using the three core operations required for this lab: transpose, inverse, and retrograde.
 The transformed material is then mapped to audible notes and played back in the browser.
 Although the underlying rules are simple, the resulting compositions are surprisingly varied while still sounding related to the original musical idea.

 ## Why I chose pitch set theory